Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 60-day retention instead.

 Native MCP `AudioContent` blocks are deferred until target-client tests establish useful codec and size behavior.
-Non-App clients receive text, a segment list with timestamps, and the artifact/resource link.
+Audio artifact links and segment metadata remain in structured App data and are not duplicated as conversation text.

 ### Dropped renderings